williampruden/carpentr/README.md

 ## The Payload
-By running `Carpentr({...options})` you are returned a Payload with all of the values and helper methods you need to manage your Table.
+By running `useCarpentr({...options})` you are returned a Payload with all of the values and helper methods you need to manage your Table.

 |Props                |Type   	    |
 |---	                |---	        |